New standards limit the “smoothing” of revenue and income in long-term service contracts

 About Middlesex Consulting

-Middlesex Consulting is an experienced team of professionals with the primary goal of helping capital equipment companies create more value for their clients and stakeholders.
-Middlesex Consulting continues to provide superior solutions to meet the needs of its clients by focusing on our strengths in Services, Manufacturing, Customer Experience, and Engineer g.
-If you want to learn more about how we can help your organization deal with new revenue recognition rules, please contact us or check out some of our free articles and white papers here.
+Middlesex Consulting is an experienced team of professionals whose primary goal is to help capital equipment companies create more value for their clients and stakeholders.
+We continue to provide superior solutions to meet our clients’ needs by focusing on our strengths in Services, Manufacturing, Customer Experience, and engineering.
+If you want to learn more about how we can help your organization deal with new revenue recognition rules, please get in touch with us or check out some of our free articles and white papers here.

-Ron Giuntini is a Si2 Expert in Service Logistics, Performance-Based Contracting, Product Support Business Case Analysis, Life Cycle Financial Analytics, and Configure-Price-Quote (CPQ) processes of vendors of performance-based contracts and services, in particular for industrial and military maintenance management.
-He is the Founder of G35 Software, Inc. He is based in New Hampshire.
+Ron Giuntini is a Si2 Expert in Service Logistics, Performance-Based Contracting, Product Support Business Case Analysis, Life Cycle Financial Analytics, and Configure-Price-Quote (CPQ) processes of vendors of performance-based contracts and services, particularly for industrial and military maintenance management.
+He is the Founder of G35 Software, Inc., and he is based in New Hampshire.